The University of Würzburg:

 Many eminent scholars and scientists, 14 Nobel Laureates among them, have researched and taught in Würzburg.
 Rudolf Virchow, Carl Siebold, and Franz Brentano are in that number, as well as Wilhelm Conrad Röntgen, who discovered the X-rays in Würzburg in 1895, or Klaus von Klitzing, discoverer of the Quantum-Hall Effect.

 Today, Würzburg's University is counted among the medium-sized institutions of higher education in Germany.
-It comprises ten faculties with about 400 professors and more than 27,000 students.
+It comprises ten faculties with about 400 professors and 28,000 students.

 An extensive choice of subjects

 Having grown over more than six centuries, the University of Würzburg offers a wide range of subjects.
 In addition to the classic four – medicine, theology, philosophy, and law - this range includes many new degree programmes.
 The most recent ones are Nanostructure Technology, Functional Materials, Biomedicine, Modern China, Digital Humanities, Media Communications, Human Factors in Computing Systems and Museology – to name but a few.

 The University of Würzburg remains clearly and strongly committed to four pillars – humanities, law and economics, life sciences, natural sciences and technology.

 It is not only the list of degree programmes that has grown over the years.
 The University itself has been expanding continuously.
 On a hill at the eastern edge of the city, the generous Hubland Campus was set up.
 Newly-designed degree programmes and a steady influx of students continue to drive the institution's growth.
 In 2011, the University expanded to include the newly set-up Campus Nord, a 39-hectare area in the immediate vicinity of Hubland Campus.